-For a fun spin on cucumbers, try spiralizing them in this beet salad with cucumbers, mint and feta!
-It’s a delicious way to get your cucumber fix and reap all the health benefits too!
+For a fun spin on cucumbers, try spiralizing them in this beet salad with cucumbers, mint, and feta!
+It’s a delicious way to get your cucumber fixed and reap all the health benefits too!

 This recipe is perfect for lunch or dinner and will send your mouth straight to Greece.
 These flavorful turkey burgers are served in toasted pita bread and the herbs and zippy cucumber yogurt dressing really make this dish amazing.

-Cucumber and mint and are a delicious flavor combo and this smoothie is packed with fruits and veggies.
-Plus, it’s vegan, dairy free, and one you’ll want to make again and again!
+Cucumber and mint are a delicious flavor combo and this smoothie is packed with fruits and veggies.
+Plus, it’s vegan, dairy-free, and one you’ll want to make again and again!

-- Cucumber Sandwiches: Simply slice cucumbers and places between whole wheat sandwich bread.
+- Cucumber Sandwiches: Simply slice cucumbers and place them between whole wheat sandwich bread.
 Spread your favorite yogurt-based sauce (we love Trader Joe’s Cilantro and Chive Yogurt Dip!) for a delicious and easy concoction!

 - Cucumber Bruschetta: Transform cucumbers into a fun bruschetta by cutting them into 1⁄4 inch thick circles and topping with fresh feta or goat cheese, tomatoes, basil, balsamic, anything your taste buds are craving